briandfoy/3xx/README.md

 	[Tue Mar 19 21:15:09 2019] [info] Listening at "http://*:3000"
 	Server available at http://127.0.0.1:3000

 Now try it.
-Each prints the redirect chain:
+Each prints the redirect chain.
+Standard output is the URLs and anything else is on standard error.

 	$ python3.7 python/3xx http://127.0.0.1:3000/three
 	http://127.0.0.1:3000/two